-AERO 36: Propellers and Engine Auxiliary Systems 9.0 units - 256 hours
+AERO 36: Propellers and Engine Auxiliary Systems

 This course will focus on the inspection, troubleshooting, overhaul, and repair techniques of carburetors, engine fuel metering systems and components.
 Engine fire detection and extinguishing systems, propellers and propeller control systems, and engine auxiliary systems are also covered.
 A grade of "C" or better is required to earn credit for this course.